jason-lang/apps/jason-abt/README.md

-Implementation of Asynchronous Backtraking algorithm (ABT) from Makoto Yokoo's book (Distributed Constraint Satisfaction, Springer, 2000), Fig. 3.4, p.59, with a simplification in the backtrack procedure: all nogoods are not computed and sent: only the agent's view is considered as a nogood
+Implementation of Asynchronous Backtraking Algorithm (ABT) from Makoto Yokoo's book (Distributed Constraint Satisfaction, Springer, 2000), Fig. 3.4, p.59, with a simplification in the backtrack procedure: all nogoods are not computed and sent: only the agent's view is considered as a nogood